LEAVE US YOUR MESSAGE

 Every VCC must be managed by either (a) a MAS-licensed Capital Markets Services (CMS) licensed fund manager, or (b) a Registered Fund Management Company (RFMC), with the latter limited to qualified investors and AUM under SGD 250M.
 For an institutional-grade hospitality fund the CMS-licensed route is standard.
 The manager can be the sponsor's own newly-incorporated Singapore entity, or an existing licensed manager can be used as a fund services provider.

-Build in 4-6 months for a CMS license application if establishing a new manager; the process is straightforward but not fast.
+Build in approximately 4-6 months for a CMS license application if establishing a new manager; the process is generally straightforward but timeline varies based on completeness of application, MAS workload, and the manager's substance profile.

 Step 2: Choose the structure: standalone or umbrella.